xxdr4gon/pexip-whiteboard/README.md

 - Create canvas overlays on the main video area
 - Handle mouse and touch events for drawing

-### Real-time Synchronization

-The plugin implements real-time drawing synchronization using:
-- `plugin.conference.sendApplicationMessage()` to broadcast drawing data
-- `plugin.events.applicationMessage.add()` to receive drawing data from other participants
-- Canvas drawing state management to maintain consistency across all participants
-- It's going to fill up logs fast as fuck

 ## Browser Compatibility

 - Chrome/Chromium (recommended)